 I felt Appoleon’s large hand grip my shoulder.
 “Are you okay?” he asked.

 “I think so,” I replied.
 “Assuming we can escape.”

 The silence in the room gave way to the rising sound of aggression.
-The dragonkin were apprised of their actions and an entire army of soldiers would be arriving very soon.
+The Vinrul were apprised of our actions and an entire army of soldiers would be arriving very soon.
 I saw Kekel emerge from the darkness.
 He looked bloodied, but he was walking of his own accord.
 I looked in the direction of Thomas, but Kekel shook his head.

 She pulled out a small stone, with a familiar rune carving, and smiled.

-We all took hands, she squeezed the magical stone, and we were instantly standing in the main floor of the mage tower at Amber Ledge.
-We let out a collective sigh of relief, and were then approached by others who could tend to our wounds with restoration spells and bandages.
+We all took hands, she squeezed the magical stone, and we were instantly standing in the main floor of the Udirian stronghold at Amber Ridge.
+We let out a collective sigh of relief, and we were then approached by others who could tend to our wounds with spells and bandages.

-As I was tended to, I saw Appoleon just sitting there, a blank stare on his face.
-I felt like I had betrayed him today.
-He had come on the condition that he would not have to fight, and in the end, we had asked him to kill a dragon.
-The reward would grant me access to Dalaran, but it might have cost me a dear friend.
+As I was tended to, I saw Appoleon sitting with a blank stare on his face.
+I felt like I had betrayed him that day.
+He had come on the condition that he would not have to fight, and in the end, we had forced him to kill a dragon.
+The reward would grant me access to Udiria, but it might have cost me a dear friend.